gbl08ma/utilities/README.md

   - **Add-in manager** - allows for hiding add-ins from the Main Menu without uninstalling them, when they are not necessary.
 Currently it is an unstable feature due to OS limitations, sometimes causing system errors.
 This functionality is only available when the advanced tools option is enabled.

-  - **PicoC script execution** - only available in select builds, allows for executing scripts with in interpreted C language that can use most of the functions of the OS and of Utilities.
+  - **PicoC script execution** - only available in select editions, allows for executing scripts, written in an interpreted variant of C, that can use most of the functions of the OS and of Utilities.

   - Save the current time to the alpha/Basic variable T. This is useful for doing calculations around a certain time.
 Press the XoT key on the home screen to call the functionality.